Solar heating panels.

 How does the glass clean itself?

 The glass is coated with a microscopically thin layer of titanium dioxide.
-When ultraviolet light falls on the glass, the layer reacts with organic matter in the dirt, breaking it down into water can carbon dioxide.
-The dirt takes readily to water.
-Thus, when the rain arrives, it spreads uniformly across the surface and the loosened dirt is washed away rather than streaking.
+When ultraviolet light falls on the glass, the coating reacts with organic matter in the dirt, breaking it down into the water.
+The dust takes readily to water.
+Thus, when the rain arrives, it spreads uniformly across the surface, and the loosened dirt is washed away rather than streaking.